Life World-Readout

 Fifth, it explains how E2 sits on E1: life is fully grounded in physics, but not reducible without remainder to the native relations of E1 alone.

-Read in order, these pages form the conceptual entrance into the life-related results of the program.
-The larger result atlas remains indispensable, but it becomes much easier to use once the reader has first understood the form of life that Tau proposes.
+Read in order, these pages form the conceptual entrance into the life-related claims of the program.
+The larger result catalogue remains indispensable, but it becomes much easier to use once the reader has first understood the form of life that Tau proposes.